vimana-cloud/vimana/README.md

 Once the cluster is up, you'll need a tunnel to communicate with it.
 This command should probably be running in the background the whole time the cluster is running.
+Note that the `minikube` command is automatically available if you enabled `direnv` during setup.

 ```bash
 minikube tunnel